sebastien-plutniak/archeofrag/README.md

 #>   2  0 13 36
 ```

+The count of similarity relationships can be converted into a measure of
+dissimilarity: the dissimilarity between spatial units A and B is
+calculated as 1 - admixture(A, B).

+The higher the dissimilarity value, the more likely it is that these two
+archaeological units correspond to different depositional units.
+Theoretically, a spatial unit is expected to be more similar to those
+near it.

+In the case of stratigraphic layers, a layer is expected to be more
+related to the layers directly above and below it.
+Considering a
-Considering a stratigraphic sequence, adjacent and close layers in the
+stratigraphic sequence, adjacent and close layers in the sequence must
-sequence must have lower statistical distances than distant layers.
+have lower statistical distances than distant layers.
+Consequently, it
-Consequently, it is expected that the result of a hierarchical
+is expected that the result of a hierarchical clustering computed on
-clustering computed on this distance table would reflect the order of
+this dissimilarity table would reflect the order of the layers.
+The
+branches of the dendrogram are ordered alphanumerically according to
+their label (following the stratigraphic order of the layers).
+Anomalies
+are revealed when, despite this ordering constraint, the expected order
+of superposition is not observed in the result.

-the layers.
-The expected result is observed for Liang Abu surface and
+This expected result is observed for Liang Abu surface and the first two
-the first two layers, suggesting an absence of significant disturbance
+layers, suggesting an absence of significant disturbance and admixture.
-and admixture.

 ``` r
 # turn similarity into distance: